Sani96/quick-debug-log-viewer/README.txt

 **Quick debug.log Viewer** lets you quickly inspect your site's debug.log file without leaving the WordPress dashboard.

-- Instantly view, scroll, and search your `debug.log` contents
+- Instantly view, scroll, and filter your `debug.log` contents
+- Filter logs by type: Fatal, Warning, Notice — or show all
 - Clear the log with a single click
 - Download the log for backups or support
 - Works even if `WP_DEBUG` is off — as long as the file exists